Haiku: Saying more with a few words.

 Haiku poems are a form of poetry that originated in Japan.
 They are known for expressing a lot using very few words.
 Haiku is written in three lines, following a 5-7-5 pattern.

-The first line has five syllables, the second line contains seven syllables, and the third line has five syllables.
+A 5-7-5 pattern means the first line in a Haiku poem has five syllables, the second line contains seven syllables, and the third line has five syllables.
 However, the syllable structure may differ when translating from Japanese to English because English syllables don't always match Japanese sounds.

-Originally, Haiku was called Hokku, and it was the opening part of a longer poem called Renga.
+Originally, Haiku was called Hokku, the opening part of a Japanese poetry form called Renga.

 Matsuo Basho was a famous 17th-century Japanese poet and Haiku master.
 His haiku poems have been translated into English.
-Hasho's poems centre on the beauty of nature that leaves vivid images in the reader's mind.
+Hasho's poems focus on the beauty of nature, leaving vivid images in the reader's mind.

 The Old Pond